muttalipsk/C-suite/replit.md

 - Receive tailored recommendations based on their specific context
 - Engage in follow-up conversations with individual advisors
 - Access knowledge bases from each leader's writings and expertise
-- **NEW: Question refinement** - AI analyzes questions using vector DB knowledge and suggests improved versions for better answers
+- **NEW: Inline question refinement** - AI analyzes meeting tasks in real-time and suggests improved versions before running meetings
 - **NEW: Create personalized digital twins** that mirror their communication style and expertise
 - **NEW: Chat with digital twins** from colleagues within their company domain